dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 ### Start using workflows directly in your app

 Want to skip the quickstarts?
 Not a problem.
 You can try out the workflow building block directly in your application.
 After [Dapr is installed]({{< ref install-dapr-cli.md >}}), you can begin using  workflows, starting with [how to author a workflow]({{< ref howto-author-workflow.md >}}).

+## Limitations

+With Dapr Workflow in beta stage comes the following limitation(s):

+- **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, you're not able to use NoSQL databases.
+Only SQL databases are supported.
+NoSQL database support is planned for future minor releases.

 ## Watch the demo